Code-Institute-Submissions/marssaraiva-project1/README.md

     + Navigation logo issue:
         - An image was provided of the word 'Saccharyn' written in neon pink to be used as the logo for the header of the website, however this image did not fit with the style of the header bar, as it was too small for its purpose and increasing its size meant increasing the height of the header, pushing the hero image further down, which affected the overall design of the page.
         - The logo image was resized and moved around, cropped and resized, however the issue persisted.
 It was also found during this process that the colours used in this logo differed from the colours used in the hero image, which looked inconsistent when generating the colour palette for the website.
-        - As a result it was decided that the logo image would be replaced by text styled with CSS using the colour palette from the hero image to be consistent with the pink neon light effect by using a text-shadow function.
+        - As a result it was decided that the logo image would be replaced by text styled with CSS using the colour palette from the hero image to be consistent with the pink neon light effect by using a text-shadow property.
 This also meant a hover pseudo-class could be employed to alter the colour of the text logo when being hovered over, which was not possible with a static image.
         - Overall using text was found to be a more elegant solution for making the website more consistent, whilst also looking better in terms of design, improving user experience.
         - In future a new logo will be commissioned with different parameters to fit the spcifications of the website design, as the original logo provided was designed as a cover image for social media websites such as [Twitter](www.twitter.com), [Instagram](www.instagram.com) and [Facebook](www.facebook.com), and not designed with a website in mind.